Village Craft and Candle

 -

-× These are all examples of what information looks like on product pages for waxes.
-Some are much more detailed than others and the layouts vary, making it hard for a user to know where find the details they are seeking.
+× Information on product pages for waxes varied in styling, placement and detail, making it hard for a user to know where to find the details they are seeking.

-✓ Product pages should follow conventions for product information so a user learns where to access it every time.
+✓ Product pages should follow conventions for product information so a user knows where to access it every time.

 -

-× Product imagery is inconsistent, which compromises a sense of brand and professionalism.
+× Product imagery was inconsistent, weakening a sense of brand and professionalism.

-✓ There should be photo guidelines that create a strong sense of brand and make it easy to compare products.
+✓ There should be photo guidelines that create a strong brand and make it easy to compare products.

 -